 English choreographer Christopher Wheeldon is Artistic Associate of The Royal Ballet.
 He trained at The Royal Ballet School and danced with the Company 1991–3.
 For The Royal Ballet he has choreographed Tryst, DGV: Danse à grande vitesse, Electric Counterpoint, ‘Trespass’ (Metamorphosis: Titian 2012, in collaboration with Alastair Marriott) , Aeternum (Olivier Award for Best New Dance Production) and Strapless, and the three-act ballets Alice’s Adventures in Wonderland and The Winter’s Tale.
 Works of his performed by The Royal Ballet and originally created for other companies include After the Rain and Within the Golden Hour.

 Wheeldon was born in Yeovil and trained at The Royal Ballet School.
 In 1991 he won gold medal at the Prix de Lausanne with a solo of his own creation and that year entered The Royal Ballet, where Kenneth MacMillan encouraged him in his choreographic work.
 In 1993 Wheeldon joined New York City Ballet, promoted to soloist in 1998.
 He created his first work for NYCB, Slavonic Dances, in 1997 and became the company’s first Resident Choreographer in 2001.
-Works for NYCB include Polyphonia (2001, winner of a London Critics’ Circle Award and the Olivier Award for Best New Dance Production), An American in Paris (2005) and The Nightingale and the Rose (2007).
+Works for NYCB include Polyphonia (London Critics’ Circle Award and Olivier Award for Best New Dance Production) and The Nightingale and the Rose.

-Wheeldon choreographs regularly for leading companies, including Boston Ballet, San Francisco Ballet, Dutch National Ballet and Pennsylvania Ballet.
+Wheeldon regularly choreographs for leading international companies, including Boston Ballet, San Francisco Ballet, Dutch National Ballet and Pennsylvania Ballet.
 In 2007 he founded Morphoses/The Wheeldon Company and became the first British choreographer to create a new work for the Bolshoi Ballet.
-In 2012 he collaborated with Alastair Marriott on the closing ceremony of the London Olympic Games.
+In 2012 he collaborated with Marriott on the closing ceremony of the London Olympic Games.
 His awards include the Tony Award for Best Choreography (An American in Paris).
 He was made an OBE in 2016, and that year was artistic director for Les Arts Décoratifs’ Fashion Forward exhibition.